 Prior to January 1, 2002, acquired broadcast licenses were valued at the date of acquisition using a residual method.
-The recorded value of these broadcast licenses as of December 31, 2014 and 2013 was approximately \$341.0 million.
-Broadcast licenses acquired after December 31, 2001, were valued at the date of acquisition using an income method that assumes an initial hypothetical start-up operation.
+The recorded value of these broadcast licenses as of December 31, 2015 and 2014 was approximately \$341.0 million.
+Broadcast licenses acquired after December 31, 2001 were valued at the date of acquisition using an income method that assumes an initial hypothetical start-up operation.
 This change in methodology was due to a change in accounting requirements.
-The book value of these broadcast licenses as of December 31, 2014 and 2013 was approximately \$682.6 million and \$498.0 million, respectively.
+The book value of these broadcast licenses as of December 31, 2015 and 2014 was approximately \$773.6 million and \$682.6 million, respectively.
 Regardless of whether we initially recorded the value of our broadcast licenses using the residual or the income method, for purposes of testing for potential impairment we use the income method to estimate the fair value of our broadcast licenses.

 We test for impairment of broadcast licenses and goodwill on an annual basis on the last day of each fiscal year.
-However, we will test for impairment during any reporting period if certain triggering events occur.
-The two most recent impairment testing dates were December 31, 2014 and 2013.
-A summary of the significant assumptions used in our impairment analyses of broadcast licenses and goodwill as of December 31, 2014 and 2013 is presented below.
-Following the summary of assumptions is a sensitivity analysis of those assumptions as of December 31, 2014.
+We also test for impairment during any reporting period if certain triggering events occur.
+The two most recent impairment testing dates were December 31, 2015 and 2014.
+A summary of the significant assumptions used in our impairment analyses of broadcast licenses and goodwill as of December 31, 2015 and 2014 is presented below.
 Our reporting units, allocations of our broadcast licenses and goodwill and our methodologies were consistent as of both testing dates.